thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   And those 'little extras' we offer are endless.
 Please keep reading for the complete rundown...

+  \*Unfortunately we are unable to offer kids birthday parties under 16 years of age.
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry/